Sven

 • Considering the effect the shoe’s design has and how it can be manufactured, and using alternative construction methods as a starting point for answering the design brief, for example this glueless construction by Clarks Origin

 • Switch from highly flammable and toxic solvent-based glues to safer water-based glues (scroll down to JOINING METHDS).
-In our experience this switch is likely to result in higher productivity (thanks to staff being healthier and more alert), which should compensate for the slower drying process.
+In our experience this switch is likely to result in higher productivity (thanks to factory workers being healthier and more alert), which should compensate for the slower drying process.

 • Introducing a higher price point and passing this on through fair wages.